hemanth/functional-programming-jargon/readme.md

 # Functional Programming Jargon

-Functional programming (FP) provides a lot of advantages and its popularity has been increasing as a result.
-However each programming paradigm comes with its own unique jargon and FP is no exception.
-By providing a glossary with lots of examples we hope to make learning FP easier.
+Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
+However, each programming paradigm comes with its own unique jargon and FP is no exception.
+By providing a glossary, we hope to make learning FP easier.

 Examples are presented in JavaScript (ES2015).
 [Why JavaScript?](https://github.com/hemanth/functional-programming-jargon/wiki/Why-JavaScript%3F)

 *This is a [WIP](https://github.com/hemanth/functional-programming-jargon/issues/20); please feel free to send a PR ;)*